Published On: Apr 30 2013 05:16:34 PM CDTUpdated On: May 01 2015 01:00:00 AM CDT

 1945: Reich propaganda minister Joseph Goebbels and his wife Magda commit suicide in the Reich Garden outside the bunker in which Adolf Hitler and Eva Braun had killed themselves a day earlier.
 Before killing himself, Goebbels had ordered the murder of his six children, with a dentist injecting them with morphine and Magda and Hitler's personal doctor crushing ampules of cyanide in their mouths.
 The Goebbels family is seen here in this 1944 photo.
 Goebbels' stepson Harald Quandt (top), who was absent due to military duty, was added to the group portrait after it was taken.

-1945: Singer Rita Coolidge, best known for her Grammy-winning duets with then-husband Kris Kristofferson in the 1970s, is born in Lafayette, Tenn.
+1945: Singer Rita Coolidge, best known for her Grammy-winning duets with then-husband Kris Kristofferson in the 1970s, is born in Lafayette, Tennessee.
 Coolidge and Kristofferson won Grammys for Best Country Performance by a Duo or Group with Vocal for the songs "From the Bottle to the Bottom" and "Lover Please" in 1974 and 1976, respectively.
 Coolidge also scored four consecutive top 25 hits in 1977-1978 with "(Your Love Keeps Lifting Me) Higher and Higher," "We're All Alone," "The Way You Do The Things You Do" and "You."

 1941: The drama "Citizen Kane," starring and directed by Orson Welles in his first feature film, premieres in theaters.
 The movie, which examines the life and legacy of Charles Foster Kane, played by Welles, a character based in part upon the American newspaper magnate William Randolph Hearst, is often considered by critics, filmmakers and fans to be the greatest film ever made.
 It would go on to earn Academy Award nominations in nine categories, including Best Picture and Best Actor for Welles, but would win only for its screenplay.